-Disha Patani REVEALS Her First Reaction When She Heard The Script Of Malang!
+Disha Patani REVEALS Her First Reaction When She Heard Malang's Script!

-After starring alongside Salman Khan in Salman Khan's 'Bharat, Disha Patani will be next seen in Mohit Suri's romantic thriller 'Malang'.
+After starring alongside Salman Khan in 'Bharat', Disha Patani will be next seen in Mohit Suri's romantic thriller 'Malang'.
 The film has an ensemble star cast which also includes Aditya Roy Kapur, Anil Kapoor and Kunal Kemmu.

-The actress recently shared her first instinct when she heard the script and it is sure a 'you cannot miss' to know how she felt when she heard about it.
+The actress recently shared her first instinct when she heard Malang's script and here's what she had to say.

 Disha Relates To Her Role